back to faqs

 The goal of whitewater slalom is to race a canoe or kayak downriver while navigating through a course of gates (poles) that are hung over different rapids.
 The racer with the fastest overall time wins.
 Racers are grouped into classes: men’s and women’s kayak - seated with two paddle blades (K1 & K1W), men’s and women’s canoe - kneeling with one paddle blade (C1 & C1W) and men’s double canoe (C2).
 Most of the equipment is made of hi-tech composite carbon fiber ensuring that it is light but strong.

-When it comes to whitewater paddling the difference between a canoeist and a kayaker is not about the boat but rather the type of paddle and the seating position.
+When it comes to whitewater paddling the difference between a whitewater canoeist and a kayaker is not about the boat but rather the type of paddle and the seating position.

 A kayaker uses a double-bladed paddle and in a kayak your legs are outstretched.

-A canoeist is most commonly seen in an open boat, however, many whitewater canoeists paddle boats very similar to kayakers.
+A whitewater canoeist is most commonly seen in an open boat, however, many whitewater canoeists paddle boats very similar to kayakers.
 The difference is that a canoeist paddles with a single-bladed paddle and “sits” in a kneeling position.